asinghvi17/RangeExtractor.jl/README.md

 # Create sample array
 array = ones(20, 20)

-# Define regions of interest
+# Define regions of interest, as ranges of indices.
+# RangeExtractor only accepts tuples of unit ranges.
 ranges = [
     (1:4, 1:4),
     (9:20, 11:20),